 September, Labor Day Weekend: Lopez

 Island Studio Tour.
 Linda will be at the Farmer's Market.
 But do visit the tour; find a Studio Tour map at one of the many stores in the village, and have a grand time visiting around the island.
 If you arrive Friday evening, you can preview art at Lopez Center, and narrow down the studios that you would like to visit.
-This is one of the most popular events on the island.
-Lopez Island, Washington.
+This is one of the most popular events on Lopez Island, Washington.